 Are you looking for a new way to increase your student’s vocabulary using categories and classification?
-Do you need fun ways to deepen the vocabulary of your ESL students?
-You’ve come to the right place!
+Do you need engaging ways to deepen the vocabulary of your ESL students?
+This activity is a fun way to develop language using categories!

 These activities can easily be incorporated into your regular daily or weekly routine.
 Your students will also appreciate the unique approach to learning about categories and classifying objects.
 This activity involves a sentence frame and brainstorming items in a category.
 The sentence frame for this activity is: